jfishe/dotfiles/README.md

 ### Setup gitconfig

-> TODO: <26-01-19, JD Fisher> > Fedora doesn't have wslpath; determine whether
-> Milly's version works and rewrite this section.
-Add section on Windows
-> environment variables that should be shared with WSL.
-Add instructions for
-> creating/updating ~/.dotfiles/host-xxx, since the links are `%USERPROFILE%`
-> dependent.

-Path needs to reflect %USERPROFILE%, so we'll use an environment variable and wslpath to figure it out, assuming System32 is in `PATH` per `.bashrc`.
+Path needs to reflect `%USERPROFILE%`, so we'll use an environment variable and wslpath to figure it out, assuming System32 is in `PATH` per `.bashrc`.

 ```bash